 The BRCP determination must account for cost changes between the date of the BRCP determination and when the BRCPs apply.
-This analysis will depend on the nature of the cost estimation approach and whether the costs are reasonably expected to change over time.
-For instance, construction labour costs are expected to vary year on year due to changes in wages and inflation.
+This analysis will depend on the nature of the cost estimation approach and whether the costs are reasonably expected to change over time.125 For instance, construction labour costs are expected to vary year on year due to changes in wages and inflation.126

-The ERA proposes that the WEM Procedure specifies that the ERA must adjust:
+The ERA proposed that the WEM Procedure specifies that the ERA must adjust:

-- Capital costs using a reasonable adjustment method where the costs are reasonably expected to change over time between the date of the ERA's determination and 1 April of Year 3 of the reserve capacity cycle.
-The determination of capital costs as at 1 April assumes that capital outflows are largely incurred in advance of the Benchmark Capacity Providers commencing operation and receiving revenue from capacity credits on 1 October. - Fixed O&M costs using a reasonable adjustment method where the costs are reasonably expected to change over time between the date of the ERA's determination and 1 October of Year 3 of the reserve capacity cycle.
+- Capital costs using an appropriate adjustment method where the costs are reasonably expected to change over time between the date of the ERA's determination and 1 April of Year 3 of the reserve capacity cycle.
+The determination of capital costs as at 1 April assumes that capital outflows are largely incurred in advance of the Benchmark Capacity Providers commencing operation and receiving revenue from capacity credits on 1 October of Year 3 of the reserve capacity cycle. - Fixed O&M costs using an appropriate adjustment method where the costs are reasonably expected to change over time between the date of the ERA's determination and 1 October of Year 3 of the reserve capacity cycle.
 The determination of fixed O&M costs as at 1 October assumes that these costs will be incurred after the Benchmark Capacity Providers commence operation and start receiving revenue from capacity credits on 1 October.

-The ERA may engage a consultant to advise on reasonable cost adjustment methods and sources.
+Additionally, the WEM Procedure will allow the ERA to engage a consultant to advise on appropriate cost adjustment methods and sources.

 Similarly, the BRCP determination must account for the cost of capital in the period between when capital is raised and when the revenue from capacity credits is expected to be realised.
-The ERA proposes that the WEM Procedure specify that the WACC be used for this purpose, based on the assumption that the capital costs of the Benchmark Capacity Providers are incurred as at 1 April of Year 3 of the Reserve Capacity Cycle.
+The ERA proposed that the WEM Procedure specify that the WACC be used for this purpose, based on the assumption that the capital costs of the Benchmark Capacity Providers are incurred as at 1 April of Year 3 of the Reserve Capacity Cycle.